ZiedHY/ZiedHY.github.io/README.md

 ## MIT 6.S191 - Deep Learning - Course notes

-These are a series of personal notes about the MIT 6.S191 Deep Learning courses that I have virtually attended during last month.
+This is a series of personal notes about the MIT 6.S191 Deep Learning courses that I have virtually attended during the last few weeks.

 [Here is a link to the course site](http://introtodeeplearning.com/).